Thapsamit/internshipNotes/README.md

 In the context of mediasoup, when a client wants to send or receive media streams, it requests the server to create a WebRTCTransport.
 Once the transport is established, it can be used to send and receive media packets and handle the signaling required for establishing a WebRTC connection.

+### Send media stream from client to server

+--In the mediasoup-client library, the createSendTransport method is used to create a WebRTC transport for sending media streams from the client (sender) to the mediasoup server (SFU).
+This transport is often referred to as the "send transport" or "producer transport."

+Here's what the createSendTransport method does and why it's essential:

+Creates a Send Transport: The createSendTransport method creates a WebRTC transport optimized for sending media streams.
+It is specifically designed for producers who want to send their audio and video streams to the mediasoup server.

+ICE and DTLS Setup: The transport information received from the server during the joinRoom process contains ICE candidates and DTLS parameters.
+These parameters are used to set up the ICE (Interactive Connectivity Establishment) and DTLS (Datagram Transport Layer Security) components of the WebRTC connection.

+Candidate Gathering: The transport automatically starts gathering local ICE candidates, which are network addresses that the client can use to communicate with the server.
+The ICE gathering process finds the best network path for establishing a direct peer-to-peer connection or traversing NAT/firewall devices.

+Encrypted Communication: The transport uses DTLS to establish a secure encrypted communication channel between the client and the mediasoup server.
+DTLS ensures that the media streams are transmitted securely over the internet.

+Media Stream Production: Once the createSendTransport method is called and the transport is set up, the client can use the transport to produce media streams from its microphone and camera.
+These media streams are then sent to the mediasoup server, which acts as an SFU and forwards the streams to other participants in the room.